Lagrange-Labs/lsc-client-cli/README.md

-# Lagrange CLI
+# LSC Client CLI

-This CLI app provides functionalities such as key management, operator registration, chain subscription, monitoring configuration and automated docker deployment which are necessary to run the Lagrange Attestation Node.
+This CLI app provides functionalities such as key management, operator registration, chain subscription, monitoring configuration and automated docker deployment which are necessary to run the LSC Attestation Node.

-## Lagrange Labs State Committees
+## Lagrange State Committees

 For a full breakdown of the Lagrange State Committee architecture, please refer to the below two documents: